uds-se/sflkit/README.md

 ## Language Support

-SFLKit supports currently Python 3 but we plan on releasing further language support.
+SFLKit currently supports Python 3, but we plan on releasing further language support.

 ## Installation